 Mary Belle de Vargas was born without arms.
 Growing up, she taught herself to use her toes and feet to accomplish nearly any task.
 She could brush her hair, unlock doors with a key, thread a needle, and was even certified in First Aid.

-She graduated from Louisiana State Normal (now Northwestern State University) and opened her own art studio along Front Street in the building my office currently occupies.
-It was here, where she sketched on canvas, while enjoying the cool afternoon breeze from Cane River.
-Sketches, paintings, cartoons, and portraits hung from every open space on the interior walls.
+She earned a B.A. degree from Louisiana State Normal (now Northwestern State University) in 1932 and opened her own art studio along Front Street in the building my office currently occupies.
+It was here, she sketched on canvas while enjoying the cool afternoon breeze from Cane River.
+Drawings, paintings, cartoons, and portraits hung from every open space on the interior walls.

 Not long after her death, a series of letters between de Vargas and friend Gualterio Quinonas were arranged into a book, ‘The Armless Marvel, Mary Belle.’
-She is certainly one of the most unique of Natchitoches’ abundance of storied residents.
+This 1949 publication portrays one of the most unique of Natchitoches’ abundance of storied residents.

 Her inspirational story can teaches an important lesson.
 I have been told one of the most difficult experiences in living with a disability can be overcoming the limitations of others’ perceptions.
 Mary Belle proved to those around her that she was no different — in many cases, more was more capable.